Uninsured And Underinsured Coverage

 When Uninsured Coverage Works

 If someone is injured by an uninsured driver, the injured person files a claim on their own coverage.
 Insurance will pay up to the uninsured coverage limits.
 People with uninsured coverage can also use it in other situations.
-Pedestrians, bicyclists, passengers, hit-and-run injuries, and more.
+Pedestrians, bicyclists, passengers, hit-and-run injuries, and others may be able to tap into uninsured coverage on their car insurance policy.
 If you have uninsured coverage and are injured by an uninsured driver, you may have a valid claim.

 Underinsured Policy Option

 What is underinsured coverage?
 Underinsured coverage covers injury expenses above the policy limits of the at-fault driver.
-If the at-fault driver doesn’t have enough insurance to cover your bills, you can file a claim with your underinsured coverage.
+If the at-fault driver doesn’t have enough insurance to cover your losses, you may have a valid claim with your underinsured coverage.
 This coverage also works for pedestrians, passengers, and anyone else injured by a vehicle.

 When Underinsured Coverage Works

-When the at-fault driver causes too many injuries and there’s not enough money to cover them all.
+When the at-fault driver causes too many injuries and there’s not enough money under their policy to cover it all.
 This is when underinsured coverage helps.

 We see this a lot in chain-reaction, multi-vehicle crashes, and at-fault drivers with state minimum car insurance.
 State minimum car insurance only provides $15,000 in coverage for injured people.
 Imagine splitting $15,000 between six other people injured in the same crash.